Thank you for trusting us with your family’s care. We look forward to working with you!

 Licensed Professional Counselor

 A Licensed Professional Counselor (LPC) hold a Master’s Degree in Counseling Psychology (or related field).
 They have completed coursework that ranges from counseling theory, legal responsibilities, individual appraisal, substance abuse, and more.
 They have completed at least one practicum or internship experience that included hands-on clinical training, supervision, and didactic education.
 Additionally, LPC’s have passed the national board for certified counselors examination.
 They are in the process of completing their supervised clinical work in order to become a licensed clinical professional counselor (LCPC).
 Our licensed professional counselors are supervised directly by LCPCs, and meet with their supervisor on a weekly basis in order to discuss the work they are doing with their clients.
-Our LCP on staff is Morgan Black, LPC.
+Our LCPs on staff are:

 A Postdoctoral Fellow has completed 5-7 years of postgraduate work focusing on research, classwork, and hands-on clinical training, and has earned a a doctoral degree (either PhD or PsyD) in clinical psychology.
 They are in the process of completing their supervised clinical work within the context of a postdoctoral fellowship, and are studying for the state licensing exam.
 Our postdoctoral fellows are supervised directly by Dr. Quinn, which means that they meet with her on a weekly basis in order to discuss the work they are doing with their clients.
-Our postdoctoral fellows are:

 Heba Ibrahim-Joudeh, Psy.D., LCPC is both a Licensed Clinical Professional Counselor and a Postdoctoral Fellow.
 She is supervised by Dr. Oganovich.